List of recurring The Simpsons characters: Jasper Beardsley

-Jay Sherman

-Jay Sherman (voiced by Jon Lovitz) is a critic who was the main character of The Critic.
-In "A Star is Burns", he came to Springfield to be a judge during the film festival.
-In "Hurricane Neddy", he was a patient at the Calmwood Mental Hospital.
-He also apparently became a regular patron to Moe's Tavern as is seen in "The Ziff Who Came to Dinner".

-Sherman was originally the main character on The Critic, which was created by Al Jean and Mike Reiss.

-His appearance in "A Star is Burns" was a crossover to promote The Critic which made its FOX debut after the episode following its time on ABC.
-The Critic was later canceled.

 Jebediah Springfield

 Jebediah Obadiah Zachariah Jedediah Springfield (a.k.a.
-Hans Sprungfeld; voiced by Harry Shearer) is the founder of the town of Springfield.
+Hans Sprungfeld; voiced by Harry Shearer in later appearances, Hank Azaria in "McMansion & Wife") is the founder of the town of Springfield.
 According to legend, Jebediah Springfield and his partner Shelbyville Manhattan led a band that left Maryland in search of "New Sodom" due to a misinterpretation of the Bible, but they parted ways over political differences: though both men are devoted to chastity and abstinence, Manhattan wanted to let people be free to marry their cousins if they wish, which Springfield strongly opposed.
 It was then that Manhattan went on to found the rival town of Shelbyville, taking half of the settlers with him.

 Springfield had many famous quotations, such as "A noble spirit embiggens the smallest man".
 He also wears a coonskin cap.
 The Springfield Marathon commemorates an occasion on which he ran across six states to avoid his creditors.
 In "The Telltale Head", Bart beheaded the statue, thinking that this would make him more popular.
-In reality, the town became depressed and angry, leaving Bart to endure "The Tell-Tale Heart"-style guilt before replacing it.
+In reality, the town became depressed and angry, leaving Bart to endure "The Tell-Tale Heart"-style guilt before putting it back on.
 This episode is referenced in multiple Simpsons video games such as The Simpsons: Bart vs. the Space Mutants, where the statue's head serves as a power-up item, or The Simpsons: Road Rage and The Simpsons: Hit & Run, where characters can kick or ram Jebediah's head off the statue.
+This was also referenced in the 2009–present opening sequence used since the twentieth season.